Whether you want something cheap and cheerful, or to splash out on a luxe spa treatment, we've got all bases covered...

 Treat yourself to a half price spa day

 If you haven’t tried Treatwell yet, where have you been?
 I jest, I jest.
-Actually now is the perfect time to give the online beauty booking platform a go as they’re running a seasonal sale with up to 50% off spa days until January 27th.
 So how does it work?
 Download the app, put in your postcode, browse and book.
 You can filter by area, treatment and price and read customer reviews of the hundreds of spas on offer.
-After a brief browse my eye was caught by 34% off a spa day for two at London’s beautiful Landmark Hotel or 18% off a Margaret Dabbs Pedicure (a life enhancing treatment, trust me) at the Guerlain Spa in Edinburgh’s Waldorf Astoria Caledonian.
+Even better, this app regularly runs offers for discount treatments, keep checking back for anything from £5 off a mani to half price spa days.
 Find out more at Treatwell.co.uk

 Treat toes at home with Blow

-Now might seem an odd time to get a pedicure, but there is something deeply cheering about a softened heel and freshly painted toenail in the darkest days of winter, even if it’s only you who sees them.
-That said, a freezing journey home from the nail bar in flip flops has all the appeal of a cold shower, so why not have the salon come to you?
+Tere is something deeply cheering about a softened heel and freshly painted toenail, even if it’s only you who sees them.
+That said, sometimes the journey home from the nail bar in flip flops has all the appeal of a cold shower, so why not have the salon come to you?
 Blow Ltd are pioneers of the luxury at home treatment, with a crack team of expert nail technicians, organised and paid for via an app that’s as easy as booking an Uber.
 Go for the OPI Classic pedicure and your therapist will arrive armed with everything you need for a salon pedi experience from the comfort of your couch.
-It’s the January hibernation beauty dream.
 Pedicure from £40, available in London, Birmingham and Manchester.
 Find out more at blowltd.com

 Perk up skin in minutes at The Light Salon